Revisions to the 2020 Waypoint list can be viewed HERE

 Version 3.5 or later is recommended.

-Point List is also available from John Leibacher's Web pages.
-These links will
+Turning Point List is also available from John Leibacher's Web pages.
+These

 Note: Some Recorder File formats limit the number of Waypoints that can be stored in a file.
 For this reason, not all file formats are available via the 'All England, Wales and Scotland' link.
 If you see the symbol try one of the following Regional Links instead, or use TPselect.